isomerpages/moe-jpjc/_partnerships/Parent Support Group.md

 <img src="/images/psg%202b.jpg">
 <img src="/images/psg%203a.jpg">
 <img src="/images/psg%203b.jpg">
 <figcaption>PSG EXCO collated well-wishes from parents for the JC2 Farewell Assembly 2021.
-Here are some of the messages from parents to the Class of 2021 </figcaption></figure>
+Here are some of the messages&nbsp;from parents to the Class of 2021 </figcaption></figure>

 <h4>Year 2020</h4>
 <h5>2020 JPJC Open House</h5>